Engineering: 2026 Construction Work

 TIMELINE

-Construction is planned to be completed in May, 2026.
+Construction is planned to be completed from June 8th, to June 25th, 2026.

 OVERVIEW